 DNA recovered from this ancient molar tooth found in Denisova Cave, Siberia, revealed a connection to some present-day human populations. © MPI-EVA, Leipzig

 In the same year, a fossil finger and molar tooth found in Denisova Cave, Siberia, yielded some remarkable findings.
 Genomic data revealed that they belong to a previously unrecognised Asian offshoot of the Neanderthal line.
 However, the data also showed something that was even more startling.
-It revealed that present-day Melanesians in southeast Asia are related to the Denisovans, as they have become known, sharing about 5% of their genetic code, and this finding has now been extended to native Australians.
+It revealed that present-day Melanesians in southeast Asia are related to the Denisovans, as they have become known, sharing about 5 per cent of their genetic code, and this finding has now been extended to native Australians.
 This provides further evidence of interbreeding.

 The Neanderthal and Denisovan genetic studies have given our understanding of our ancient past an exciting twist.
 Both indicate that modern humans did not completely replace other human species, as had once been suggested.
 Instead there was some interbreeding.
 This model has become known as replacement-hybridisation, ‘leaky replacement’, or ‘mostly out of Africa’.